pulzze/autoflow-documentation/docs/ids/action-array-last/tooltip.md

-This Action returns the last element in Array or default if Array is empty.
+Returns the last item in an array